Sunmark State Conversion FAQ

 Federal to State Charter FAQ

 What is the difference between a state and a federal charter?
-A federal charter means Sunmark is regulated by the National Credit Union Administration (NCUA).
+A federal charter means Sunmark was regulated by the National Credit Union Administration (NCUA).
 A state charter means Sunmark is regulated by the New York State Department of Financial Services, which also regulates other financial institutions in New York.

 Is it common to convert from a federal to a state charter?
 Yes.
 Additional credit unions in New York and nationwide are state chartered.
 In many states, including New York, the state charter is more flexible than a federal charter regarding field of membership expansion.

-Will the Credit Union and my money be as secure as it has been?
+Will the credit union and my money be as secure as it has been?
 Yes.
 In fact, the federal and state reviews are nearly identical.
 All state-chartered credit unions are examined on a twelve to eighteen-month time frame.
 Additionally, third-party audits are performed year-round to ensure compliance with federal and state regulations.

 Will this change impact federal insurance coverage?
 No, the change does not impact federal insurance coverage.
 The National Credit Union Administration (NCUA) operates the National Credit Union Share Insurance Fund (NCUSIF) to protect accounts at federally insured credit unions up to $250,000.
 Sunmark will remain a federally insured credit union.